Ernest1338/NotePy/README.md

 =====================

-Project was made by Dawid Janikowski
+Project was made by Dawid J. (Ernest Gupik)